18F/18f.gsa.gov/_posts/2020-02-20-areas-for-growth-part-1-cad.md

 *Usually organizational blogs, especially blogs by civic tech organizations, focus primarily on sharing successes.
-However, we have found that we actually learn far more from the failures of others than from their successes.*
+However, we have found that we actually learn far more from our failures than from our successes.*

 *So, we created this series to share our areas for growth, in hopes that you can learn just as much from our process as from our successes.
 This